BioKIDS home

 Spotted sandpipers breed in a variety of habitats from sea level to 4,700 m elevation.
 Females usually defend a breeding territory that includes a shoreline, a partly open area for nesting and patches of dense vegetation.
 These territories may be found in grasslands, forests, fields, lawns and parks and other habitats.

 During spring and fall migrations, spotted sandpipers prefer freshwater habitats, such as lakes, rivers and marshes.
 However, they also use coasts and estuaries.
 In winter, spotted sandpipers can be found nearly anywhere that there is water.
+(Oring, et al., 1997)

 How do they grow?

 The eggs of this species weigh about 9.6 g and take about 21 days for incubation, with the time decreasing as the season progresses.
-When they hatch, A. macularia are covered with down and weigh about 6.0 g.
+When they hatch, A. macularius are covered with down and weigh about 6.0 g.
 Within the first day, they are walking, eating and stretching their wings.
 Hunting for immobile food starts at 1-2 days, and stalking moving prey begins at 3-5 days.
-Actitis macularia chicks are brought up mostly by the male, and feed themselves.
+Actitis macularius chicks are brought up mostly by the male, and feed themselves.
 At about 11 days, chicks start to lift off the ground.
 At about 15 days, chicks show weak flight, and at about 18 days, chicks can completely lift themselves off the ground and fly a significant distance.
-Actitis macularia begin breeding at 1 year.
+Actitis macularius begin breeding at 1 year.
 (Maxson and Oring, 1980; Oring, et al., 1997)

 How do they reproduce?

 Spotted sandpipers are polyandrous (one female mates with several males).
 Females spotted sandpipers may have 1 to 4 or more mates each season.
 Females begin each season with one mate.
 However, as more males arrive, the females compete to attract additional mates.
 When females have several mates, they do not do much parental care.
 Instead, the males do most of the work of incubating the eggs and raising the chicks.
+(Hays, 1972; Oring, et al., 1997)

 Spotted sandpipers breed between May and August.
 Females arrive first in the spring, and establish a breeding territory.
 The males arrive about 4 days later.
 The females try to attract a male mate.
 Once a male and female have formed a breeding pair, they build a nest together in the female's territory.
 The nests are just a shallow bowl-shape scraped out of the ground and padded with weeds and stems.
 They are usually built near water.